KaiserY/rust-book-chinese/content/Traits.md

     fn is_invalid(&self) -> bool {
         println!("Called OverrideDefault.is_invalid!");
-        true // this implementation is a self-contradiction!
-    }
+        true // overrides the expected value of is_invalid() }
 }